ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   TODO: define format get_pub_keys: []
 -->

 * 'get_pub_keys', if the Client wishes to receive the public keys of the other nodes in the group from the KDC.
-The value is an empty CBOR Array.
+The value is an empty CBOR array.
 This parameter may be present if the KDC stores the public keys of the nodes in the group and distributes them to the Client; it is useless to have here if the set of public keys of the members of the group is known in another way, e.g. it was provided by the AS.

 <!-- Peter 30-07: get_pub_keys: Instead of empty CBOR array, an empty payload is also possible?

 Marco: As a parameter, it must have a type anyway and we said it should be a CBOR array consistently with the usage of this parameter in the following sections.
 -->

-* 'client_cred', with value the public key or certificate of the Client, encoded as a CBOR Byte String.
+* 'client_cred', with value the public key or certificate of the Client, encoded as a CBOR byte string.
 If the KDC is managing (collecting from/distributing to the Client) the public keys of the group members, this field contains the public key of the Client.

 * 'client_cred_verify', encoded as a CBOR byte string.
 This parameter contains a signature computed by the Client over the nonce N received from the KDC in the 2.01 (Created) response to the token POST request (see {{token-post}}).
 The Client computes the signature by using its own private key, whose corresponding public key is either directly specified in the 'client_cred' parameter or included in the certificate specified in the 'client_cred' parameter.
 This parameter MUST be present if the 'client_cred' parameter is present.

 * 'pub_keys_repos', can be present if a certificate is present in the 'client_cred' field, with value a list of public key repositories storing the certificate of the Client.
-This parameter is encoded as a CBOR array of CBOR Text Strings, each of which specifies the URI of a key repository.
+This parameter is encoded as a CBOR array of CBOR text strings, each of which specifies the URI of a key repository.

 ## Key Distribution Response {#ssec-key-distribution-response}